What’s Driving Hearables Growth?

 Removal of 3.5mm jack from mobile phones

-The removal of the 3.5mm audio jack from major mobile phones, particularly Apple and Samsung, is driving growth in wireless (Bluetooth) earbuds.
-The number of wireless earbuds sold in 2015 doubled.
-This has driven up the average retail price of earbuds (up 11% in 2015), which drives up customer expectations for the capabilities of the devices and gives manufacturers more margin to add new features to meet those higher customer expectations.
+The removal of the 3.5mm audio jack from major mobile phones, particularly Apple and Samsung, is drove growth in wireless (Bluetooth) earbuds.
+The number of wireless earbuds sold has exponentially grown year over year.
+This has driven up the average retail price of earbuds, which drives up customer expectations for the capabilities of the devices and gives manufacturers more margin to add new features to meet those higher customer expectations.

 New Capabilities Turning Headphones into Hearables